-Rim Village, which is 7,100 feet above sea level and 950 feet above the lake, includes the lodge, sleeping cabins, cafeteria, store, campground, picnic ground, community house, information building, and Sinnott Memorial.
+Rim Village, which is 7,100 feet above sea level and 900 feet above the lake, includes the lodge, sleeping cabins, cafeteria, store, campground, picnic ground, community house, Information Building, and Sinnott Memorial.
 The lake is accessible by trail from Rim Village.

 CAMPGROUNDS.
 There are four free campgrounds within the park which are open from about July 1 to September 30.
 Rim Campground, in Rim Village, is equipped with stoves and water and sanitary conveniences, including hot and cold showers and laundry trays.
 This campground is close to all Rim Village facilities and services.
-One section is set aside for picnickers.
+One section is set aside for picknickers.
 Naturalists conduct evening campfire programs in the community house on the edge of the campground.

-Three campgrounds are located along entrance roads: Lost Creek, 31⁄2 miles inside the east entrance; Cold Springs, 7 miles inside the south entrance; and Annie Spring at the junction of the south and west entrance roads.
+Two campgrounds are located along entrance roads: Cold Springs, 7 miles inside the south entrance; and Annie Spring near the junction of the south and west entrance roads.
+A third, Lost Creek, is 31⁄2 miles inside the east boundary.